squest/Zenx-trainer-training/README.md

 6. global and local scope
 7. conditionals with ifs, guards, and pattern matching
 8. recursive functions
-9. spotting patterns of functions
+9. understanding the signatures of functions and constants
 10. lambda functions

 ## License